-Application Deadline for admission to the program in the Fall 2021 is January 1, 2022.
+The application deadline for admission to the program in the Fall 2023 is January 15, 2023.

 All applicants must provide proof of English language proficiency to be eligible for admission.
 Please note that citizenship does not determine English language proficiency.
 Proof of English language proficiency can be demonstrated by: